treeWater/bds-starter-theme/README.md

 # BDS Starter Theme

 This is a customization of the Genesis Sample created for the Genesis Framework.
-It features a flexible CSS Grid layout, enhanced responsive navigation, and SASS files for quick development.
+It features a flexible CSS Grid layout, enhanced responsive navigation, and SCSS files for quick development.

 Github Project Link: https://github.com/danbru1989/bds-starter-theme/